Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Abstract

 \section{Abstract}

-We investigate the proximity effect in an $s$-wave superconductor/ferromagnetic metal with Rashba spin-orbit coupling/diffusive normal metal junction and an $s$-wave superconductor/noncollinear magnetic metal/diffusive normal metal junction.
-We show the generation of equal spin-triplet pairings in the diffusive normal metal due to spin-flip scattering in the intermediate magnetic regions.
-The emergence of the spin-triplet odd-frequency Cooper pairings can generate zero energy peak in quasiparticle density of states in the diffusive normal metal.
+We investigate the proximity effect in an $s$-wave superconductor/ferromagnetic metal with a Rashba spin-orbit coupling/diffusive normal metal junction and an $s$-wave superconductor/noncollinear magnetic metal/diffusive normal metal junction.
+We show the generation of polarized spin-triplet pairings in the diffusive normal metal due to coherent spin rotation in the intermediate magnetic regions.
+The emergence of the spin-triplet odd-frequency Cooper pairings can generate a zero energy peak in the quasiparticle density of states in the diffusive normal metal.